List of games included with Windows

-Solitaire has been included in every version of Windows since Windows 3.0, except Windows 8 and 8.1.
+Solitaire has been included in every version of Windows since Windows 3.0, except Windows 8 and 8.1 although it is available for download on the Windows Store as an optional app.

-Video games have been included in versions of the Microsoft Windows line of operating systems, starting from Windows 1.0, all published by Microsoft.
-Some games that have appeared in Microsoft Entertainment Pack and Microsoft Plus! have been included in subsequent versions of Windows as well.
+Video games have been included in versions of the Microsoft Windows line of operating systems since Windows 1.0, all published by Microsoft.
+Some games that appeared in Microsoft Entertainment Pack and Microsoft Plus! were later included in subsequent versions of Windows.
 Microsoft Solitaire has been included in every version of Windows since Windows 3.0, except Windows 8 and 8.1.
 The latest version of Windows, Windows 11, includes Microsoft Solitaire Collection and Surf.